-Today, she’s a senior SEO strategist at HubSpot, where she’s worked since graduating a few years ago.
+Today, she’s a senior SEO strategist at HubSpot, where she’s worked since graduating.

 Aja’s site is also simple but impressive because she features logos from very well-known media outlets and brands she’s worked with.

-And here’s a screenshot of her Twitter, which has more than 8,000 followers and prominently links to an impressive brand (HubSpot) in her bio.
+Take a peek at her LinkedIn or find her on Twitter—she has more than 10,000 followers, and she links to an impressive brand (Hubspot) in her bio.

 Her website speaks to her two main audiences: newbie freelancers and potential writing clients.

-I follow Kat on Twitter, and she’s quite active (and hilarious!), always injecting her personality into her content, making her even more likable than she already is.
+I follow Kat on Twitter, and she’s quite active (and hilarious!), always injecting her personality into her content, making her even more likable.

 Notice how her Twitter cover photo totally matches her website design, and her bio mentions prominent brands she’s worked with.
 Impressive!